 SoloKotaKita.org is Kota Kita’s first web app; it makes available up-to-date, fine grain information about the city of Solo in order to support the city’s participatory budgeting cycle, the Musrenbang.
 Selecting different layers of information, different neighborhoods, and different years allows citizens to research the needs of their communities.
 This information can be discussed with other citizens in order to prioritize infrastructure projects, compare one neighborhood with another, and advocate for specific services or needs using data.

-Mini Atlases are neighborhood profiles created every two years for every one of Solo’s 51 neighborhoods.
+Mini Atlases are neighborhood profiles created for each of the city’s Kelurahans (neighborhoods).
 They present basic socio-economic and demographic information together with maps of the neighborhoods in a legible and easy-to-use format.
 The maps can be used by residents to support discussions about assets and issues within their neighborhoods.

 Manaikhoroo, or ‘My Neighborhood’ in Mongolian, is a data collection and neighborhood profile design project that Kota Kita undertook with the City of Ulaanbaatar, Mongolia and The Asia Foundation.
 The information in each profile supports discussions between residents and local government on priority investments and improvements to public services.
 These are the first such maps of Ulaanbaatar’s unplanned ger settlements; there are 87 in total.

 What’s going on in Solo?
 This guide provides a brief introduction to Solo, its neighborhoods, and its urban systems.
 How does what happens in your neighborhood relate to life in the city as a whole?
 How does your neighborhood rank in comparison to other neighborhoods in Solo?
 This guide provides information and analysis about the city of Solo, as well as comparative data about its many neighborhoods.